How Does God Matter?

 At any rate, on the podcast there was talk of getting lost on Amazon rabbit trails, listening to terrible 80’s pop and, of course, trawling around the vast landscape of Netflix.
 This last one I suspect many of us resonate with.
 I do, at any rate.
 The “guilty pleasure” in our household right now would probably be a show called “The Last Kingdom” which my wife and I have been picking away at for the last few nights.
 It’s not exactly cinematic brilliance.
 The acting is average, the story fairly predictable, the historical accuracy tenuous (at best).
 It’s a medieval tale of Danes and Saxons and conquest and adventure.
 It does not really educate or elevate the soul in any way.
 It’s basically a place to park your brain for an hour and escape.
 Which I suppose isn’t the worst thing in the world in the midst of a pandemic.

 One of the underlying themes in the show so far is a barely concealed contempt for Christianity.
-It is the pagan Danes whose ways are portrayed as superior to superstitious and greedy Christians who takes refuge in futile fantasy.
+It is the pagan Danes whose ways are portrayed as superior to superstitious and greedy Christians who take refuge in futile fantasy.
 The Danes trust their swords and the healing powers of the earth (and sometimes Odin).
 They do not waste time frantically crossing themselves or flailing around in misguided obeisance and penance to the Christian God.
 On more than one occasion, some hapless Christian Saxon has found himself at the end of a Danish sword and faced with the question, “Will your God save you now?
 Will your God give you victory?
 Is your God any use?
 If so, let him prove it! ” The scene usually ends with a silent God and a dead Saxon.

 The question of if/how God matters is treated fairly crudely and simplistically in shows like The Last Kingdom which isn’t terribly surprising.
 We don’t tend to expect robust theology from Netflix.
 And the irony of using victory in warfare as the litmus test for the usefulness of a God who preached peace and died at the hands of his enemies is evidently lost on the show’s producers (and many Christians throughout history right down to the present).
 But the question is one that all of us who call ourselves Christians ask from time to time, surely: what use is God?
 Or, as Richard Beck put it in a recent blog post, “How does God matter in our lives?”